alxhoff/TensorDSE/deployment/model_splitting/README.md

 ## Setup
 ```
 git clone https://github.com/alxhoff/TensorDSE/
-cd TensorDSE/deployment/Model Splitting
+cd TensorDSE/deployment/model_splitting
 ```
-After cloning the repository, make sure to provide the tflite model by placing it inside the `TensorDSE/deployment/Model Splitting/models/source_model/tflite/`directory.
+After cloning the repository, make sure to provide the tflite model by placing it inside the `TensorDSE/deployment/model_splitting/models/source_model/tflite/`directory.

 ## Run the script
 The executable to run has the name `compile_and_map.py` and can be run in the command line as follows: